Pesa 218M: Greater Poland Voivodeship

 On 10 May 2005, Pesa signed a contract with the Greater Poland Voivodeship for the delivery of one SA132 unit, which was delivered on 22 December 2005.
 Being larger than the rail buses already owned by the voivodeship, this unit was deployed on the most heavily trafficked lines serviced by diesel trains, including the route to Wągrowiec.

 On 29 March 2006, representatives of the Greater Poland Marshal's Office signed a contract with Pesa for the delivery of two 218Ma vehicles.
 The contract specified a four-month delivery period.
 The first of these units (SA132-003) was ceremoniously handed over on 31 May 2006 at Poznań Główny railway station.

 On 22 December 2006, a contract was signed at the Marshal's Office in Poznań for the delivery of eight more vehicles of this type.
 The first of these (SA132-008) was handed over for operation on 15 March 2007, and the last (SA132-015) on 27 November 2007.
 The purchase of these vehicles was co-financed (about 40% of the order value) by the Sectoral Operational Program Transport.

 On 24 July 2008, a contract was signed at the Marshal's Office in Poznań for Pesa to deliver two 218Md trainsets.
 Both vehicles were handed over for use in December 2008.

 On 12 February 2013, in Czerwonak, an SA132-010 unit collided with a delivery truck, causing the suspension of service on Poznań Wschód–Bydgoszcz Główna railway between Czerwonak and Owińska for several hours.
 On 8 March the SA134-010 operating on the Gołańcz–Poznań route also collided with a car.
-Due to these incidents, the operator was forced to rent an SU42 locomotive along with a Bmnopux carriage from Przewozy Regionalne.
+Due to these incidents, the operator was forced to rent an SU42 locomotive along with a Bmnopux carriage from Polregio.

 On 19 April 2016, in Karolewo, on the Poznań–Wągrowiec route, SA132-003 collided with a truck that had stopped on a railway crossing.
 Fortunately, there were no casualties; the train driver initiated an emergency brake three seconds before the impact and ran through the passenger compartment, instructing passengers to lie on the floor (a video of the incident later went viral on the Internet).

 On 29 April 2020, the SA132-012 unit collided with a tractor-trailer at a railway crossing in Bolechowo.
 The truck driver had not stopped at the crossing despite the lowered barriers and signals indicating an approaching train.
 As a result of the accident, one of the cabs was destroyed, and the vehicle suffered significant damage, leading the Marshal's Office of the Greater Poland Voivodeship to decide not to repair the vehicle.
-Instead, the voivodeship purchased a second-hand Link train, which had previously operated with Koleje Wielkopolskie.
+Instead, the voivodeship purchased a second-hand Link train, which had previously operated with Greater Poland Railways.